Ananyamish0013/NightShiftv1/README.md

 Status
-Currently in active development as a hackathon submission.
+Currently in active development.
 Core pipeline (webhook → agent → MR) is functional.
 MCP authentication in stateless Cloud Run containers is the active area of work.

 Built With